learn-co-curriculum/phase-3-nds-introduction/README.md

 representing complex information in a way that humans can read and that computers can process.
-Using simple tools like expressions, statements, methods, `Array` manipulation commands, and `Hash` manipulation commands, we can transform NDS that we create or get from somewhere else in a way to produce insight in a way that creates real value.
+Using simple tools like expressions, statements, methods, `Array` manipulation commands, and `Hash` manipulation commands, we can transform NDS' that we create or get from somewhere else in a way to produce insight in a way that creates real value.

-We call this module "Programming as Collaboration."
-These data are too complex to work with in the way we might say "I want a cookie."
-These are data like "Given the last 10 years of rainfall in Peru, I want to examine the correlation between rainfall there and quinoa prices in Los Angeles."
-As such, we're going to _collaborate_ with the computer.
-We're going to come up programs that take complex data and get it closer and closer to our answer....before finally giving us our answer.
-Much of the work in this module is in the _transformation_ in order to get the answer.

 The remainder of this module will train up our skill in working with NDS with the collaboration of a computer to produce insight.